sunbeam891/Smart_contract_fuzzing/README.md

 ```

 Note: All this process will be automated with the final version allowing all this to be done by just telling the tool which fuzzer is to be used including an option to use all of them and which dataset is to be fuzzed

+If permission error occurs because the repository is private, Please use following command after entering the git local repository of this project:

+` Sudo chown -R <Username in linux> * `